-- Extremely negligible risk of rare complication like infections or blood clots — it’s a remote possibility and has never happened at VIP Medical Group.
+- Extremely negligible risk of rare complications like infections or blood clots — it’s a remote possibility and has never happened at VIP Medical Group.

 VenaSeal is a minimally invasive medical adhesive that’s injected into the diseased saphenous vein.
 There’s no need for local anesthesia because the entire procedure only includes an injection.
 The vein glue seals the walls of the diseased saphenous vein immediately.
 After a few hours, the diseased vein hardens and gets absorbed by the body.
 The accumulated blood reroutes to healthier veins.

 VenaSeal has an incredibly high success rate of 99% and it’s a completely safe procedure that causes minimal pain or discomfort.
 This procedure is quite expensive and it isn’t yet covered by medical insurance because it has only recently been approved by the FDA.
 As such, you’ll have to foot the bill yourself.

 VenaSeal has an incredibly negligible risk of side effects:

 Sclerotherapy is a minimally invasive and non-surgical cosmetic procedure used to treat spider veins.
 During the procedure, the vein doctor injects a solution called sclerosant into the spider veins.
 This medicine fuses their vein walls, essentially turning them into scar tissues.
 The spider veins harden and gradually get absorbed by the body, thereby restoring smooth blood circulation to the heart.